nishantkyal/machine-learning/projects/capstone/nishant_capstone_proposal.md

 MSD contains metadata like artist, title as well as musical properties.
 Each track has segments for which musical properties like chroma features and MFCC-like timbre features are provided.
 Additional musical properties like beats, loudness, danceability are also provided.

+As suggested by the name, the MSD contains following fields for a million songs (https://labrosa.ee.columbia.edu/millionsong/pages/field-list).
+The tracks by nature are of varied lengths and each track has been broken into segments which are based on'quasi-stable music event' - roughly contiguous sections of the audio with similar perceptual quality.
+This leads to each track having a different number of segments.
+This makes the input data set variable in size.
+We can either choose to truncate data (keep songs with more than X segments and use only first X segments of each song) or bucket them into multiple datasets based on number of segments as descibed in (https://github.com/CSTR-Edinburgh/mlpractical/blob/mlp2016-7/coursework3-4/notebooks/09b_Music_genre_classification_with_the_Million_Song_Dataset.ipynb).

 ### Solution Statement

 The solution can be broken into following steps: -